JeeWeetje/iot-workshop/README.md

 This is an example integration between The Things Network and Azure IoT Hub.
 This integration will be offered as a bridge, which features creating devices in the Azure IoT Hub device registry as well as sending events from uplink messages.

-*Note: in this workshop we will build a simple bridge, running on your own computer.
-See the [full example](https://github.com/TheThingsNetwork/examples/tree/master/integrations/azure) on how to deploy this bridge as a WebJob to Azure.*

 ### Prerequisites

 1. A running TTN node connected to the TTN network